ros2-gbp/rmw_connextdds-release/README.md

 ## Runtime Configuration

-In addition to standard configuration facilities provided by the ROS 2 RMW interface, `rmw_connextdds`, and `rmw_connextddsmicro` support the additional configuration of some aspects of their runtime behavior via custom environment variables.
+In addition to standard configuration facilities provided by the ROS2 RMW interface, `rmw_connextdds`, and `rmw_connextddsmicro` support the additional configuration of some aspects of their runtime behavior via custom environment variables.